Phalcode/gamevault-docs/docs/server-docs/roles-and-permissions.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Roles and Permissions
+# Roles and Permission

-Roles and permissions are essential components of any larger app to ensure that users can only access and manipulate data based on their roles and permissions.
-In Crackpipe, we have developed a sophisticated role and permission system to improve security and prevent unauthorized access and manipulation of data.
+Roles and permissions are critical components of any software application to ensure that users can only access and manipulate data based on their roles and privileges.
+In Crackpipe, we have developed a sophisticated role and permission system to enhance security and prevent unauthorized access and manipulation of data.

 ## Roles

-Roles are default sets of permissions that grant basic functionalities to a user, depending on their role.
+Roles are pre-defined sets of permissions that grant users certain functions based on their role in the system.
 In a Crackpipe Server, there are three default roles:

 | Role            | Description                             | Permissions                                                                                                                |
 | --------------- | --------------------------------------- | -------------------------------------------------------------------------------------------------------------------------- |